milanvarady/Menu-System/docs/source/menu/usage.rst

         ];
     </code></pre>

-Ok this may look a bit confusing here is what is does:
+Okay, this may look a bit confusing here is what it does:

 The first button is the :code:`"Start"`, it runs a function which simply goes to another room.